Academic advising is a crucial element of

 housing, athletics, financial aid, and often health insurance.

-This is the three-week period each semester during which
+This is the four-week period each semester during which

 students meet with their academic advisors to plan the following semester's